sanjeev28/Shopify-theme-detector/README.md

-# ThemeSpot — Next.js
+# ThemeSpot — Fixed Next.js (for Vercel)

-This is a minimal Next.js project containing a front-end and a serverless API route `/api/detect` that scrapes a target site's HTML and returns Shopify theme fingerprints.
+Minimal working Next.js project.
+Replace your repo files with these if Vercel build keeps failing.

-See the included files and deploy instructions.
+Deploy: push to GitHub and import to Vercel.
+Set NEXT_PUBLIC_AFFILIATE_BASE in Vercel env vars if needed.